WMGK: Competition

 WMGK had three major competitors in Philadelphia.
 On August 25, 2008, WYSP switched from active rock to classic rock, with a harder sound than that of WMGK.
 On September 2, 2011, WYSP switched to Sports Radio as WIP-FM.
 WFKB 107.5 Frank FM, licensed to serve Boyertown, Pennsylvania, competed with WMGK in Philadelphia's northern and western suburbs and in the Lehigh Valley.
 On March 30, 2009, WFKB switched to Christian programming and became WBYN-FM.
 Currently, listeners in the northern suburbs of Philadelphia can receive WODE-FM 99.9 The Hawk, licensed to serve Easton, Pennsylvania, and primarily focused on the Lehigh Valley.

 HD Radio

-In early 2006, WMGK launched a digital HD2 subchannel with its "WMGK Deep Trax" format.
-It features "classic rock nuggets and 'oh wow' songs that may be a bit outside the radio norm".
-The format has since been switched to oldies.
+In early 2006, WMGK launched a digital HD2 subchannel with its "WMGK Deep Trax" format featuring classic rock nuggets and 'oh wow' songs that may be a bit outside the radio norm.
+The format has since been switched to oldies primarily of the 60's & 70's.

 Signal note

 WMGK is short-spaced to two other Class B stations:

 WNEW-FM NEW 102.7 (licensed to serve New York City) and WQSR 102.7 Jack FM (licensed to serve Baltimore, Maryland) both operate on 102.7 MHz, a first adjacent channel to WMGK.
 The distance between WMGK's transmitter and WNEW-FM's transmitter is 82 miles, while the distance between WMGK's transmitter and WQSR's transmitter is 92 miles, as determined by FCC rules.
 The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.